 Learn more and join now

-This annual 2 ½ day course held every May in Chicago prepares IR fellows for private practice or academia with training that may not have been covered extensively during the fellowship year.More information
+Are you a graduating PGY-6 or PGY-7 IR-Integrated or IR-Independent resident?
+Plan to attend the 2023 IR Residency Spring Practicum.
+This annual course held every May or early June prepares graduating IR residents for private practice or academia with training that may not have been covered extensively during the fellowship year.More information

 The RFS continuously sponsors a variety of educational webinars.
 All previously recorded webinars can be viewed on the RFS You Tube IR Education Channel.View RFS Webinars